jzaruba/hello-lombok/README.md

 Update/refresh the dependency so Idea can see the *.class files.

 The Lombok-extension related files in your project will now successfully compile.
-Tests won't be able to ass though, because the dependency does not contain our new classes yet.
+Tests won't be able to pass though, because the dependency does not contain our new classes yet.

 &lt;Add whatever you want to extend Lombok with.&gt;